-Tariff Section 40.7.a.i: Each LSE or CPE will be responsible for a MW value for each TAC Area in which they have a local obligation LSE serves load.
-The LSE or CPE may meet its MW responsibility for each TAC area in which they have a local obligation LSE serves load by procurement of that MW quantity in any Local Capacity Area (LCA) in the TAC area.
+Tariff Section 40.7.a.i: Each LSE or CPE will be responsible for a MW value for each TAC Area in which they have a local obligation.
+The LSE or CPE may meet its MW responsibility for each TAC area in which they have a local obligation by procurement of that MW quantity in any Local Capacity Area (LCA) in the TAC area.